 Crosses

-Include Outer Contours , Include Inner Contours .
-If switched ON, the object's contours are treated as part of the mesh fill.
-This means that contours are stitched just as the fill.
-When using Cross Stitch or Celtic Knots fill that exceeds the object's boundaries it is usually desirable to not include contours.
-These settings are ignored in case of a single-layer fill, they work with multi-layer fills only.
+Include Outer Contours and Include Inner Contours: If switched ON, the object's contours are treated as part of the mesh fill.
+This means that the contours are stitched just like the fill.
+When using Crosses or Celtic Knots fill that exceeds the object's boundaries, it is usually desirable not to include contours.
+These settings are ignored in the case of a single-layer fill; they work with multi-layer fills only.

-Layers (for multi-layer fills only) Each path of multi-layer mesh fill is sewn at least two times: forward and backward, which means two passes of each path.
-Layers control allows to duplicate forward and backward passes and achieve thicker paths.
-This setting is ignored for a single-layer fills.
+Layers (for multi-layer fills only): Each path of a multi-layer mesh fill is sewn at least twice: forward and backward, which means two passes of each path.
+The Layers control allows you to duplicate forward and backward passes to achieve thicker paths.
+This setting is ignored for single-layer fills.

 Min.
-Stitch Defines smallest stitch length of mesh fill.
-Stitches are generated so that their length is between minimum and maximum allowed length.
+Stitch: Defines the smallest stitch length of the mesh fill.
+Stitches are generated so that their length is between the minimum and maximum allowed length.

 Max.
-Stitch Defines largest stitch length of mesh fill.
-Stitches are generated so that their length is between minimum and maximum allowed length.
+Stitch: Defines the largest stitch length of the mesh fill.
+Stitches are generated so that their length is between the minimum and maximum allowed length.

-Mesh fill may be combined with additional effects like fish eye, black hole, swirl, ripple and saw.
-Most effects use Focus Point of the object as a starting point.
-User can adjust the Focus Point position in the node editing mode .
+Mesh fill may be combined with additional effects like fish eye, black hole, swirl, ripple, and saw.
+Most effects use the Focus Point of the object as a starting point.
+The user can adjust the Focus Point position in the node editing mode.

-Kind control allows to select desired effect or switch off effect by selecting 'None'.
+Effect's Kind control allows you to select the desired effect or switch off the effect by selecting 'None'.

 None